Collecting the Best Data from Mobile Healthcare Technology

 - Services provided, and requested, on-site: Tracking the totality of what is provided and requested during a care visit is essential for accurate billing and to understand where your business has the most opportunity to grow.
 Can you expand your offerings?

 - Patient signatures: Every healthcare provider knows they need to have the right patient paperwork completed, but patients and insurance companies still regularly contest claims.
 Capturing signatures at the time of care delivery can help prevent or navigate contested claims, among other scenarios.

-- Photos: Risk reduction, confirmation of care provided, concerning patient developments, verification of employee arrivals: capturing photos during an appointment can confirm any number of data points.
-Do you know how to capture photographs with patients onsite without risking HIPAA violations?
+- Photos: Capturing photos during an appointment has several important benefits, including risk reduction, confirmation of care provided, concerning patient developments, and verification of employee arrivals.
+Do you know how to capture photographs with patients on-site without risking HIPAA violations?

-Incidents and escalations: Especially in home healthcare, where care is delivered outside of a more controlled hospital setting, incidents can occur.
-When they do, you need to capture as much detail as possible immediately to reduce risk and ensure patients get the follow up care they need.
-Do you rely on caregiver’s memories or paperwork after the fact to capture data during these sensitive moments?
+- Incidents and escalations: Especially in home healthcare, where care is delivered outside of a more controlled hospital setting, incidents can occur.
+When they do, you need to capture as much detail as possible immediately to reduce risk and ensure patients get the follow-up care they need.
+Relying on real-time home health data instead of a caregiver’s memories or paperwork can help more accurately capture the events leading up to sensitive moments.

 - Effectiveness of treatment: Healthcare is constantly changing, so what was a standard practice a few years ago may be outdated today.
 The effectiveness of treatment KPI measures your ability to comply with current best practices and achieve measurable improvement in the patient’s health.

 - Patient-reported wellness: The end goal in every home healthcare situation is to help the patient feel better.
 Is the current quality of care meeting the patient’s expectations?
 What about patient engagement?
 Today’s patients want to be involved in the healthcare decision-making process, and mhealth tools can help them become more involved in their care to achieve better outcomes.